 In 'line astern' of Cardiff were SMS Seydlitz, SMS Moltke, SMS Von der Tann and SMS Derfflinger.
-Between them, these battlecruisers had terrorised the East Coast fishing communities of Hartlepool, Scarborough, Whitby, Lowestoft and Great Yarmouth.
+These battlecruisers had terrorised the East Coast communities.
 Their victims had included HMS Invincible and HMS Queen Mary at the Battle of Jutland.
 Next were the German battleships.
 Behind them were four parallel lines of destroyers, flanked by four British destroyer flotillas on either side.

 The Allied southern line was comprised of 33 ships.
 Sixth from the front was the battlecruiser HMS New Zealand.
-The Super Dreadnought HMS Resolution was in 10th position and the Dreadnought HMS Hercules was 18th.
-As previously mentioned, both had been built at Jarrow by the Palmers shipyard workforce which included Augustine Ashman, husband of Charles and James's cousin Susan.
+The previously mentioned Jarrow-built Super Dreadnought HMS Resolution and Dreadnought HMS Hercules were in 10th and 18th positions.
+HMS Furious was in 23rd position, from which Charles Clifford, his shipmates and the airmen of the ship's RAF squadron would have had a 'grandstand' view.

-HMS Furious was in 23rd position in the southern line, from which Charles Clifford, his shipmates and the airmen of the ship's RAF squadron would have had a 'grandstand' view.
-Opposite Furious in the northern line of 39 ships were her sisters HMS Courageous and HMS Glorious.
-In 9th and 10th positions.
+In the northern line of 39 ships were Furious' sisters HMS Courageous and HMS Glorious in 9th and 10th positions.
 Both would be converted into modern aircraft carriers in the 1920s.
-Also previously mentioned were the Super Dreadnought HMS Barham in 14th position and the battlecruisers HMS Tiger and HMS Lion in 31st and 33rd.
+Also previously mentioned were the oil-fired Super Dreadnought HMS Barham in 14th position and the battlecruisers HMS Tiger and HMS Lion in 31st and 33rd.